canonical/ubuntu-pro-docs/explanation.rst

 .. toctree::
    :maxdepth: 1

    What is included in Ubuntu Pro? <services-overview>
+   Understanding the Ubuntu Pro token <understanding-pro-token>
    Introduction to Landscape <landscape>

 Canonical support